-Salas et al. (1996) define stress as a 'process by which certain environmental demands...evoke an appraisal process in which perceived demands exceeds resources and results in undesirable physiological, psychological, behavioral, or social outcomes' (p.6).
+Salas, Driskell and Hughes (1996) define stress as a "process by which certain environmental demands...evoke an appraisal process in which perceived demands exceeds resources and results in undesirable physiological, psychological, behavioral, or social outcomes". (p.
+6)..
 Dietz et al. (2017) described 4 categories of emergency management stressors: